swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 ## Summary of changes

-We introduce a set of safe API to load and store values of certain safe types from the memory represented by `RawSpan`, `MutableSpan` and `OutputRawSpan` instances.
+We introduce a set of safe API to load and store values of certain safe types from the memory represented by `RawSpan`, `MutableSpan`, `MutableRawSpan` and `OutputRawSpan` instances.
 This will bolster the value of Swift in contexts where a process needs the ability to send data to other running processes via untyped buffers, as well as provide a set of building blocks for parsing utilities.

 ## Motivation